MesoscienceLab/mesohops/README.md

 # Citing MesoHOPS
 When using MesoHOPS version 1.4 or later please cite:
-- B. Citty, J. K. Lynd, T. Gera, L. Varvelo, and D. I. G. B. Raccah, "MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems," [preprint (2024)](https://arxiv.org/abs/2401.07443).
+- B. Citty, J. K. Lynd, T. Gera, L. Varvelo, and D. I. G. B. Raccah, "MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems," [J. Chem.
+Phys.
+(2024)](https://doi.org/10.1063/5.0197825).
 *This paper extends the adaptive algorithm to account for arbitrary couplings between thermal environments and vertical excitation energies.
 Furthermore, it introduces a low-temperature correction and effective integration of the noise that simplify simulations with ultrafast vibrational relaxations.*

 When using the adaptive basis (by setting  $\delta_A,\delta_S>0$) , please also cite: